EdrilanBerisha/edrilanberisha.github.io/README.md

 ## Contribute

-Contributions of any kind are highly appreciated - code, improvement ideas, bug reports, or feature requests.
+Contributions of any kind are highly appreciated - improvement ideas, bug reports, or feature requests.
-If you want to help, just contact me or open a pull request.
+If you want to help, just contact me or open a GitHub issue.

 ## Contact